git-seb/wp-blog-post-related-products/README.md

 ## Description

-This plugin allows you to select related WooCommerce products for your blog posts and display them in a slider on the front-end.
-You can easily add products through a meta box in the post editor, and the selected products will be shown in a responsive slider below the post content.
+This plugin allows you to select related WooCommerce products for blog posts and display them in a slider on the front-end.
+It adds a meta box to the post editing screen where you can select products to associate with the post.

 ## Installation

-1. Upload the `blog-post-related-products` folder to the `/wp-content/plugins/` directory or use the plugin upload feature in the WordPress admin.
+1. Upload the plugin files to the `/wp-content/plugins/blog-post-related-products` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Edit a blog post and select related products using the meta box on the right side.
+3. Go to the post editing screen and select related products using the meta box provided.

-4. View the post on the front-end to see the related products slider.
+## Changelog

-## Frequently Asked Questions
+### 1.0.1

-### How do I select related products for a blog post?
+* Fix so the selector field shows up in the post-box section instead of sidebar.

-Edit the blog post, and you will see the "Related Products" meta box on the right side.
-Use the product search field to select products.
+* Fixed double `<div class="inside">` issue in meta box.

-### Can I customize the appearance of the slider?
+### 1.0.0

-Yes, you can customize the slider styles by adding custom CSS to your theme.
+* Initial release: select and display related WooCommerce products on blog posts using Swiper.js.

 ## Screenshots